Hot springs in Guadeloupe

 The Lovers' Bath

-This is a spot we particularly love.
-Located in the Gros-Morne Dolé area, in the commune of Gourbeyre, you will have access here to a landscaped pool in a verdant setting, surrounded by lush vegetation.
-Access to the Lovers’ Bath can be gained from several places, but the easiest is from the But roundabout.
+This is one of our favorite spots.
+Located in the Gros-Morne Dolé area, in the commune of Gourbeyre, it features a developed pool in a lush green setting surrounded by tropical vegetation.
+You can reach the Lovers’ Bath from several places, but the easiest route starts at the But roundabout.

-We have written a full article on the Lovers’ Bath.
-We recommend coming early in the morning, ideally on a weekday, and you can very often enjoy the pool all to yourself.
-A magical moment, in warm water (well, lukewarm/warm depending on the season), perfect for lounging and relaxing !
+We have written a full article about the Lovers’ Bath.
+We recommend arriving early in the morning, ideally on a weekday, when you can often have the entire pool to yourself.
+Soaking in the warm water—sometimes closer to lukewarm, depending on the season—is a wonderful way to unwind and relax.
 You are going to love it.

 Where top stay nearby?
 Jardin Malanga in Trois Rivières : this charming hotel is located in the heart of nature in Basse-Terre and boasts magnificent views of the Saintes archipelago.
 It's the perfect place to visit!